The Most Common Lawn Care Mistakes Beginners Make

 The even better news?

-Once you avoid these common beginner pitfalls, your lawn improves fast and sometimes even within a single season.
+Once you avoid these common beginner pitfalls, your lawn improves fast — sometimes within a single season.

 This guide breaks down the most common lawn care mistakes beginners make and how to fix them.